Isdud: 1948 Arab–Israeli War

 The village of Isdud was occupied by the Egyptian army on May 29, 1948, and became the Egyptians' northernmost position during the 1948 Arab-Israeli War.
 While the Israelis failed to capture territory, and suffered heavy casualties, Egypt changed its strategy from offensive to defensive, thus halting their advance northwards.
 Egyptian and Israeli forces clashed in the surrounding area, with the Egyptians being unable to hold the Ad Halom bridge over the Lachish River.
 Israeli forces surrounded the town during Operation Pleshet, and shelled and bombed it from the air.
 For three nights from 18 October the Israeli Air Force bombed Isdud and several other locations.
 Fearing encirclement, Egyptian forces retreated on October 28, 1948, and the majority of the residents fled.
-The 300 townspeople who remained were driven southwards by the Israel Defense Forces.
+The 300 townspeople who remained left southwards in expectation of the Israel Defense Forces push towards Egypt.
 The village was part of territory that was granted to Israel in the 1949 Armistice Agreements following the end of the war.